Landfall (journal)

-Landfall is New Zealand's oldest extant literary magazine.
-The magazine is published biannually by Otago University Press.
-As of 2020, it consists of a paperback publication of about 200 pages.
-The website Landfall Review Online also publishes new literary reviews monthly.
-The magazine features new fiction and poetry, biographical and critical essays, cultural commentary, and reviews of books, art, film, drama, and dance.
+Landfall Tauraka (formerly Landfall) is New Zealand's oldest extant literary magazine.
+It is published biannually by Otago University Press.
+As of 2025, each issue is a paperback volume of about 200 pages.
+The journal features new fiction and poetry, biographical and critical essays, cultural commentary, and book reviews.
+Its companion website, The Landfall Tauraka Review, publishes monthly long-form literary reviews.

 Landfall was founded and first edited by New Zealand poet Charles Brasch.
 It was described by Peter Simpson in the Oxford Companion to New Zealand Literature (2006) as "the most important and long-lasting journal in New Zealand's literature".
 Historian Michael King said that during the twentieth century, "Landfall would more than any other single organ promote New Zealand voices in literature and, at least for the duration of Brasch's editorship (1947–66), publish essays, fiction and poetry of the highest standard".

 Background

 Denis Glover, of Caxton Press, visited Brasch in London while on leave from naval service during World War II, and it was then the two "discussed the idea for a new, professionally produced literary journal in New Zealand".
 Other periodicals in existence at that time were smaller and irregularly published, such as Book, edited by Anton Vogt, and also published by Caxton Press.
 Brasch had held the ambition of publishing "a substantial literary journal" in New Zealand for at least 15 years.

 The title Landfall was likely to have been inspired by Landfall in Unknown Seas, a poem written by Allen Curnow in 1942 and set to music by his friend Douglas Lilburn in 1944.
 The poem records the arrival of the first Europeans in New Zealand.
 It is one of the best-known of all New Zealand poems.
+Tom Weston noted in 1985 that in its early years, "Landfall in Unknown Seas" was "something of a motto": "There was a sense of discovery, of sorting out a place [for New Zealand literature] in this world."